-APEX Global Engineering Inc. ("APEX") prepared the Reserves and Resource Report with an effective date of August 31, 2024 (issue date of December 4, 2024).
-APEX assigned the Probable Reserves and Contingent and Prospective Resources to the Lachowice field, which at 10,561 acres represents approximately 4% of the total lands to be held by Horizon under the concessions (see Table 1 below).
+APEX Global Engineering Inc. ("APEX") prepared the Reserves and Resource Report in accordance with NI 51-101 with an effective date of August 31, 2024 (issue date of December 4, 2024).
+APEX assigned the Probable Reserves and Contingent and Prospective Resources to the Lachowice field.
 The reserves and resources assigned are subject to significant risks.
 Please refer to the Risks section at the end of this press release.